mart337i/odoo-dev-mcp/OPENCODE_SETUP.md

 ## Tips for OpenCode Usage

-### 1. Use @ Mentions
+### 1. Natural Language Queries
-Always prefix commands with `@odoo-dev` to direct queries to the MCP server:
+The MCP tools are automatically available to Claude in OpenCode.
+Just ask naturally:
 ```
-@odoo-dev [your command]
+Search Odoo documentation for "Many2many fields"
+Create an Odoo module for inventory management
+How do I use fields.Command?
 ```

 ### 2. Reference Resources
-Access documentation and rules directly:
+Access documentation and rules through natural requests:
 ```
-@odoo-dev show odoo://docs/19.0/reference/backend/orm
-@odoo-dev show odoo://rules/odoo-development
+Show me the ORM documentation
+What are the Odoo development best practices?
+Access the security documentation for Odoo 19.0
 ```

 ### 3. Multi-line Commands
-OpenCode supports multi-line input.
-Use Shift+Enter for new lines:
+OpenCode supports multi-line input:
 ```
-@odoo-dev create model library.borrowing with fields:
+Create model library.borrowing with fields:
 - book_id (many2one, library.book, required)
 - member_id (many2one, res.partner, required)
 - borrow_date (date, required)